Ecological restoration; who should pay?

 A wide ranging discussion was held and delegates were invited to contribute and think about the issues associated with restoring nature from the global to the local level.
 Case study examples included restoration of large tropical rivers in Borneo through to the development of the Cardiff Bay Barrage.

-Speakers at the event were Dr T C Hales and Research Student Alex Horton both from the School of Earth and Ocean Sciences, Ella Furness Research Student at the Sustainable Places Research Institute and Dr Richard Cowell from the School of Geography and Planning.
+Speakers at the event were Dr T C Hales and Research Student Alex Horton both from the School of Earth and Environmental Sciences, Ella Furness Research Student at the Sustainable Places Research Institute and Dr Richard Cowell from the School of Geography and Planning.